brodhq/brodhq.github.io/content/guides/metaprogramming/02-macros.md

 end
 ```

-Constructs such as `unless/2`, `defmacro/2`, `def/2`, `defprotocol/2`, and many others used throughout this getting started guide are implemented in pure Elixir, often as a macro.
+Constructs such as `unless/2`, `defmacro/2`, `def/2`, `defprotocol/2`, and many others used throughout this getting started guide are implemented in pure Geis, often as a macro.
 This means that the constructs being used to build the language can be used by developers to extend the language to the domains they are working on.

-We can define any function and macro we want, including ones that override the built-in definitions provided by Elixir.
-The only exceptions are Elixir special forms which are not implemented in Elixir and therefore cannot be overridden, [the full list of special forms is available in `Kernel.SpecialForms`](https://hexdocs.pm/elixir/Kernel.SpecialForms.html#summary).
+We can define any function and macro we want, including ones that override the built-in definitions provided by Geis.
+The only exceptions are Geis special forms which are not implemented in Geis and therefore cannot be overridden, [the full list of special forms is available in `Kernel.SpecialForms`](https://hexdocs.pm/elixir/Kernel.SpecialForms.html#summary).

 ## Macro hygiene

-Elixir macros have late resolution.
+Geis macros have late resolution.
 This guarantees that a variable defined inside a quote won't conflict with a variable defined in the context where that macro is expanded.
 For example:

 ```elixir
 defmodule Hygiene do